habibek1/etl-pipeline-travel/README.md

 - 25% of search records have null selected_currency.
 This is expected, users are not required to select a currency before searching so no rows were dropped for this reason.
 - 2,499 bookings were removed due to missing or invalid currency.
 - 0 bookings were removed for invalid totals, all bookings had valid positive prices.
-- Bookings are almost evenly split between oneway (3,728) and roundtrip (3,773)
+- Bookings are almost evenly split between oneway (3,728) and roundtrip (3,773).
-- Top 3 booking currencies are EUR (2,582), TRY (2,503) and USD (2,416)
+- Top 3 booking currencies are EUR (2,582), TRY (2,503) and USD (2,416).
-- Most popular routes are AMS→FCO, CDG→FRA and AYT→MAD
+- Most popular routes are AMS→FCO, CDG→FRA and AYT→MAD.

 - The pipeline runs in full replace mode by default.
 For daily incremental runs the mode can be switched to upsert which uses a BigQuery MERGE statement to update existing rows and insert new ones without reloading everything.
 - Raw parquet files are manually uploaded to GCS before running the pipeline.
 The Airflow DAG handles the extract, transform and load steps from GCS to BigQuery.